gregecmaregec/gregecmaregec.github.io/_pages/philosophy.md

 The self is not an illusion of the mind, in the way illusion is interpreted.<br>
 Much like an axe is not an illusion of the mind, since it can cut and shape a real tree.<br>

-So is the illusion of the self, not an illusion - It can cut and shape reality itself.
+So is the illusion of the self, not an illusion <br>
+- It can cut and shape reality itself.

 <br>
 `2`